nationalarchives/dr2-terraform-environments/README.md

 ## Running Terraform Project Locally

 **NOTE: Running Terraform locally should only be used to check the Terraform plan.
-Updating the DP environments should only ever be done through GitHub actions**
+Updating the DR2 environments should only ever be done through GitHub actions**

-1. Clone DP Environments project to local machine: https://github.com/nationalarchives/dp-terraform-environments and navigate to the directory
+1. Clone DR2 Environments project to local machine: https://github.com/nationalarchives/dr2-terraform-environments and navigate to the directory

-2. Switch to the Terraform workspace corresponding to the DP environment to be worked on:
+2. Switch to the Terraform workspace corresponding to the DR2 environment to be worked on:

    ```
    [location of project] $ terraform workspace select intg